AML GP60 electronics / DCC install

 This is a LONG technical page, and needs to go into details due to the weird electronics in the loco, and COMPLETE lack of documentation.

-I'm going into these details to document the interface presented on the motherboard, specifically to adding any decoder.
+I've gone into these details as I used this page to document my investigation to DECODE the interface presented on the GP60 motherboard, specifically to adding any decoder.

 Apparently the choices made were because ESU was the only decoder company to do all the design (I assume free) of the motherboard.
 A really poor choice in my opinion, DCC is popular because it is a standard, and allows we consumers to make our OWN choice of what electronics.